CumpsD/second-brain/Shooting/Cleaning/Bore Tech C4 Carbon Remover.md

 * Unload firearm.
 * Wet 3 to 4 patches with C4 Carbon Remover and individually push through bore to remove loose fouling.
 Only push patches through the bore in ONE direction.
-* Next, make 10 to 15 passes with a tight fitting Bore Tech Proof-Positive Nylon brush saturated with C4 Carbon Remover.
+* Next, make 10 to 15 passes with a tight fitting [Bore Tech Proof-Positive Nylon brush](https://github.com/CumpsD/second-brain/blob/main/Shooting/Cleaning/Bore%20Tech%20Proof-Positive%20Nylon%20Bore%20Brush.md) saturated with C4 Carbon Remover.
 * Then repeat Step 1 and let C4 Carbon Remover soak for 5 to 10 minutes.
 For badly fouled rifles or parts, extended soak times may be needed.
 * Finally, push dry patches through the bore until they come out clean.
 * Repeat above steps if necessary.
 * Before storing firearm, dampen a patch with C4 Carbon Remover and push through bore.
 This will protect against rust/corrosion for up to 2 weeks under normal storage conditions.
-* For extended storage or in adverse conditions apply Bore Tech Friction Guard XP Gun Oil.
+* For extended storage or in adverse conditions apply [Bore Tech Friction Guard XP Gun Oil](https://github.com/CumpsD/second-brain/blob/main/Shooting/Cleaning/Bore%20Tech%20Friction%20Guard%20XP%20Gun%20Oil.md).
 * Before using firearm, always run a dry patch through the bore.
 This will remove any residue and ensure against obstructions.

 ## FAQ

 * Q: What is the difference between C4 Carbon Remover and [Eliminator Bore Cleaner](https://github.com/CumpsD/second-brain/blob/main/Shooting/Cleaning/Bore%20Tech%20Eliminator%20Bore%20Cleaner.md)? \
   A: The C4 Carbon Remover is recommended for extreme carbon fouling situations such as AR bolt/bolt carriers, revolver cylinders or neglected barrels and specifically removes carbon fouling only.
 Eliminator removes both carbon and copper fouling and is recommend for most regular fouling situations.
-Please see our [Chemical Selection Guide](https://github.com/CumpsD/second-brain/raw/main/assets/shooting/boretech/Chemical-Selection-Guide.pdf) located in the Specification Tab or in our Knowledge Center for more information.
+Please see our [Chemical Selection Guide](https://github.com/CumpsD/second-brain/raw/main/assets/shooting/boretech/Chemical-Selection-Guide.pdf).

 * Q: Is C4 Carbon Remover safe to leave soak in a barrel overnight? \
   A: Yes, the C4 Carbon Remover can be left to safely soak in barrels for an infinite time period.